 Hour 6: A two hour visit to Stanley Park

-While this large park – Vancouver’s equivalent to Toronto’s High Park, and New York City’s Central Park – deserves more than just a brief visit, you can certainly see much in about two hours.
+This large park deserves more than just a brief visit.
+You can certainly see much in about two hours.

 Check out Lion’s Gate Bridge from the lookout area just southwest of it, and head along for a drive around the park.
 Many areas allow you to park and check out the coastline where you can walk along the trail or even dip your toes into the water.